puppetlabs/puppet-docs/source/puppet/3.6/reference/lang_resources.markdown

 ### Events

 If Puppet makes any changes to a resource, it will log those changes as events.
-These events will appear in puppet agent's log and in the run [report][], which is sent to the puppet master and forwarded to any number of report processors.
+These events will appear in the puppet agent's log and in the run [report][], which is sent to the puppet master and forwarded to any number of report processors.

 ### Parse-Order Independence